Semantic Mapper

 Note: The global tag keys, such as duration and targetUrl, apply to all events.
 Event tag keys apply to only the specific mapped events.

 Note: When creating a custom dimension and entering a tag key name, the Tag Key list displays up to 500 matching tag keys.
-If the tag key is not displayed in the list, find the desired tag key in the tag key table, click the kebab icon next to the tag key name, and click New Custom Dimension to add the tag key to the Tag Key field in the Custom Dimension area.
+If the desired tag key is not listed, locate it in the Tag Key table, click the kebab icon next to the tag key name, and select New Custom Dimension to add the tag key to the Tag Key field in the Custom Dimension area.
+Alternatively, use the global filter in the Semantic Mapper to find the tag key in the Tag Key table.

 3. For event specific tag keys, select the events from which the dimension values are extracted.
-By deafult, select all mapped events.
+By default, select all mapped events.
 If you want to use specific mapped events, perform these steps:

 Note: Global tag keys exist in all events, so mapped event selection is not required.

-1. Select the mapped event containing the tag key selected in previous step from the field.
+1. Select the mapped event containing the tag key selected in the previous step from the field.

 2. (Optional) To add more mapped events for the custom dimension values, click Add and select a mapped event.
 For example, selecting both play start and play end events to extract dimension values for a play duration dimension.